-Drainage Facility: Nearly non-existence, very sallow katcha in type is the major characteristics of drainage facilities in the Paurashava.
-There are mostly katcha drains constructed along the access roads, but this is also found very rare.
-Those drains are not continuous and open and not facilitated all the Wards of the Paurashava.
+Drainage Facility: Nearly non-existence, very shallow katcha in type is the major characteristics of drainage facilities in the Paurashava.
+There are katcha drains constructed along the access roads, but this is found rare.
+Those drains are not continuous and open and not facilitated all the Wards.